categories

 Data analytics and sensors can be used for measuring the performance and condition of equipment and machinery in distribution networks and power plants.
 It’s similar to how connected technology is used in industrial facilities.

-Processes automation
+Processes Automation

 Smart energy management using IoT is not the only reason why power distributors and electric utilities invest significantly in modernization.
 In addition, they aim to optimize labor costs and enhance automation by rebuilding their operations.